Stichting-CROW/dashboarddeelmobiliteit-docs/src/content/docs/api_docs/parkeertelling.md

 | scooter | 1 |
 | other | 306 |

+It's possible to use an user interface as well, for downloading a parkeertelling, if you've the Super Admin role for the Dashboard Deelmobiliteit.
+Find the 'export parkeertelling' funcionality at https://dashboarddeelmobiliteit.nl/export

+Below you see an example of how to use the API end point `/parkeertelling`.

 ## /parkeertelling

 Gets amount of parked vehicles for area and datetime, grouped per modality.